Ritika-Agrawal811/learn-golang/README.md

 - It includes **garbage collection** that is designed to be efficient with low pause times.

 ## :sparkles: go.mod file
 In a React project, we download packages via _npm_ and import them in the components.
-Those downloaded packages are stored in `node_modules`.
+Those downloaded packages are stored in `node_modules` and maintained in `package.json`.

 Similarly, in a Golang project, when we _import_ packages contained in other modules, we need to manage them in a separate file called `go.mod`.
 It is a **module file** for our own project.